History of the Philippines (1898–1946): Rising tensions and war

-An outbreak of gunfire between an insurgent patrol and an American outpost on February 4 set off open hostilities between the two forces.
+An outbreak of gunfire between a Filipino patrol force and an American outpost on February 4 set off open hostilities between the two forces.
 On June 2, 1899, the First Philippine Republic issued a declaration of war on the United States.
-As before when fighting the Spanish, the Filipino rebels did not do well in the field.
-Aguinaldo and his provisional government escaped after the capture of Malolos on March 31, 1899, and were driven into northern Luzon.
+As before when fighting the Spanish, the Filipino army did not do well in the field.
+Aguinaldo and his government escaped after the capture of Malolos on March 31, 1899, and were gradually driven into northern Luzon.
+In the 5th of June, Filipino general and commander-in-chief of the Philippine Republican Army Antonio Luna was assassinated in Cabanatuan by members of the Kawit Batallion, severely damaging the morale and effectiveness of Filipino troops.
 Peace feelers from members of Aguinaldo's cabinet failed in May when the American commander, General Ewell Otis, demanded an unconditional surrender.
 In 1901, Aguinaldo was captured and swore allegiance to the United States, marking one end to the war.
+However, even after the fall of the Republic, resistance led by General Miguel Malvar continued until his surrender in April 1902.

 Casualties during the war were much greater among Filipinos than among Americans.
 Almost 4,000 American soldiers died, out of about 125,000 that fought on the island.
 About 20,000 Filipino soldiers combatants died, as well as 250,000 to a million non-combatants.
 Causes of non-combatant deaths included a cholera epidemic as well as killings by the United States military, including specific attacks on civilians and the creation of concentration camps.